severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 ---
-title: "WizMe: a robot guide in the journey to your story"
+title: "WizMe: A robot-guide for the journey to your story"
 geometry:
 - margin=2cm
 mainfont: